codecapsules-io/codecapsules-docs/docs/reference/migrating-a-database-with-code-capsules.md

 Here we also add the`"sql-file": true` information to ensure our database migrations operate through sql files that will be created in the next step.

-The database URL for a MySQL Data Capsule can be found in the “Configure” section of your backend capsule:
+The database URL for a MySQL Data Capsule can be found in the "Configure" section of your backend capsule:

 ![DATABSE_URL](../assets/reference/database-migration-images/configure-tab.png)

  You can also access the database URL through an environment variable like so:

-`"prod": {“ENV”:"DATABASE_URL"},`
+`"prod": {"ENV":"DATABASE_URL"},`